fetchai/agents-aea/docs/protocol.md

 Additional protocols - i.e. a new type of interaction - can be added as packages or generated with the <a href="../protocol-generator">protocol generator</a>.

+We highly recommend you **do not** attempt to write your own protocol code; always use existing packages or the protocol generator!

 ## Components of a protocol